BILL HENSHAW, OD, FCOVD

 Can any eye doctor detect visually related learning problems?

-Insurance rules restricted my testing, yet, I found the problems Dr. Jones missed.
-After getting the appropriate glasses and doing additional testing for the conditions that interfere with Sally’s school work we will talk about more treatment.
+Although insurance rules restricted my testing, I found the problems Dr. Jones missed.
+After obtaining the appropriate glasses and conducting further tests to identify conditions interfering with Sally’s school work, we will discuss additional treatment options.
 We also sent classroom hints to her teacher.

 Picture

-With our lackluster economy and health care confusion at that time, parents do not need added pressure from misinformed teachers.
+With trying to make ends meet and health care confusion, parents do not need added pressure from misinformed teachers.
 My dedicated front desk assistant got insurance coverage for Sally.
-Otherwise, mom would have faced an extra exam payment on top of the wasted time with Dr. Jones.
+Otherwise, Mom would have faced an extra exam payment on top of the wasted time with Dr. Jones.
 Her academics now have a chance of improvement.
-With Dr. Jones’ treatment Sally would have continued with her visually related learning difficulty and the accompanying low self esteem.
-How many school district resources would have been wasted as one significant factor of her learning difficulty would not be found?
+With Dr. Jones’ treatment, Sally would have continued with her visually related learning difficulty and the accompanying low self-esteem.
+How many school district resources would have been wasted if one significant factor of her learning difficulty had not been found?

 *names changed to preserve privacy